About Us

 • Honouring our league philosophy;

-• Maintaining appropriate tone and behavious during Board Meetings, telephone conversations and in our electronic communications.
+• Maintaining appropriate tone and behaviour during Board Meetings, telephone conversations and in our electronic communications.

 • Ensuring our partners, sponsors and members are treated with high regard, and have their needs fully considered during Board discussions and in our actions and decisions.